 Tanznacht Berlin takes place every two years.
-The next is expected to be held in July 2021.
+The next edition is expected to be held from July 21 to 24, 2021.

 Tanztage Berlin has become one of the most important national and international platforms for new choreographers in Berlin since its founding in 1996.
 Participation in the Tanztage Berlin festival is an important step toward a professional career for many artists – they receive financial and dramaturgical support.
 Additional focuses of the festival are international cooperations with many nations, including Iran, Greece, Egypt, Poland, Israel, Sri Lanka and Mexico, as well as new communication and feedback formats.
 Alongside the founders Barbara Friedrich and Benjamin Schälike, the festival was curated by Inge Koks, Peter Pleyer and from 2014-2020 by Anna Mülter.
 Beginning in 2021, Mateusz Szymanòwka will be the Artistic Director of Tanztage Berlin.